lualparedes/lualparedes.github.io/content/blog/how-to-use-autocompletion-in-vim/index.md

 One of the coolest features that can make you more productive with Vim is autocompletion.

-As with anything else, there are many plugins for this topic, but they toolset that Vim offers out of the box in this regard is powerful on its own.
+As with anything else, there are many plugins for this topic, but the toolset that Vim offers out of the box in this regard is powerful on its own.

 In this post, we'll be taking a look at how to navigate, accept or reject completion suggestions, and when and how to use each of the submodes that allow you to complete a particular type of words.